 Hillsborough County Public Schools (HCPS) has been working with EA and its staff members for many years, during which the partners have developed a long term research agenda around HCPS’s educator evaluation system.

-EA is currently partnering with Los Angeles Unified School District (LAUSD) and the Bill and Melinda Gates Foundation on a research project on supporting teacher-developed assessments with the intent of using these assessments in the district goal setting process.
+Education Analytics (EA) partnered with the Los Angeles Unified School District (LAUSD) and the Bill and Melinda Gates Foundation to support teacher-developed assessments, with the intent of using these assessments in the district’s goal-setting process.

 Since 2012, Education Analytics (EA) has partnered with multiple districts in the Lower Hudson region for an ongoing annual data analysis.

 Since 2014, Education Analytics (EA) has partnered with the National Institute for Excellence in Teaching (NIET) to provide services related to TAP: The System for Teacher and Student Advancement.

 In 2015, Education Analytics (EA) began working with the New York City Department of Education's (NYCDOE) Office of Talent Research & Data to co-build their beginning-of-year goal setting and end-of-year growth models.